 Cacao Criollo Porcelana

-The Cacao Porcelana belongs to the Criollo variety, it is considered of fine aroma and flavor, and regarded as the best Cacao in the World.
-Its name refers to the color of its seeds, which are totally white or white with slightly pink edges.
+The Cacao Porcelana belongs to the Criollo family, it is considered of fine aroma and flavor, and regarded as the best Cacao in the World.
+Its name refers to the color of its seeds, which are totally white or white with slightly pink.
 Its origins are south of the Lake of Maracaibo in Venezuela; I speculate that it reached the Sierra Nevada de Santa Marta through indigenous exchange of past millenniums.

-The chocolate produced with Cacao Porcelana has fragrant light and delicate tones, which allows to produce chocolates with a high percentage of Cacao, without the need of adding sugars or dairy products to better their final flavor.
-This way the chocolate still concentrates the original antioxidants, the medicinal and aphrodisiac properties present in pure Cacao.
+The chocolate produced with Cacao Criollo Porcelana has fragrant and delicate tones, it is rich in minerals and flavonoids (antioxidants), it has low both stringency and acidity, and it has more saturated fats than other varieties, which allows for the production of chocolates with fine flavor and aroma.
+Indeed, it is thanks to these characteristics which will allow us to produce chocolates with a high percentage of Cacao (70% and up), without the need of adding sugars or dairy products to better their final flavor.
+This way the chocolate still concentrates its health benefits, and the medicinal and aphrodisiac properties present in pure Cacao.

 Less than five percent of the world’s production of Cacao is of the Criollo variety, and a tiny percentage of this is of Cacao Criollo Porcelana.